Micrologist/LiveSplit.SolarAsh/README.md

 ## Solar Ash ASL

-This script uses the 'GameStatus' property of 'ASolarGameMode' as 'gameState' to determine whether the game is loading.
+This script uses the `GameStatus` property of `ASolarGameMode` as `gameState` to determine whether the game is loading.

-The property is located at offset '0x530' inside its class.
+The property is located at offset `0x530` inside its class.

 gameState is an enum with the following values:
 ```c++